Santosh Thundiyil: Early life and education

 Santosh grew up in the town of Changanacherry in Kerala.
 He completed his schooling at Sacred Heart English Medium School and graduated with a degree in chemistry from St. Berchmans College, Changanacherry.
 In 1994, he earned a postgraduate diploma in cinematography from the Film and Television Institute of India (FTII) in Pune.
 As a student, he was selected to represent Asia at the second European Seminar for Student Directors of Photography, held at the National Film School in Budapest, Hungary.

 Career

-Santosh has assisted directors of photography such as Govind Nihlani, Venu and Binod Pradhan and has a number of commercials and documentary films to his credit.
-He received further training under cinematographers Billy Williams and Dean Cundey during the European Seminar for Student Directors of Photography.
+Santosh assisted cinematographers Govind Nihlani, Venu and Binod Pradhan.
+He has a number of commercials and documentary films to his credit.
+He received further training under renowned cinematographers Billy Williams and Dean Cundey during the European Seminar for Student Directors of Photography.
 He is a visiting professor at the Indian Institute of Technology, Mumbai (IIT Mumbai) and his alma mater, the Film and Television Institute of India, Pune (FTII, Pune).